-As evident in the figures reported by PwC, many of these new FinTech entrants are in direct competition with banks and credit unions (or at least a part of their business).
-Yet, they bring with them innovative and cutting-edge digital banking ideas utilizing the latest technology and catering to the digital generation.
+According to a PWC survey of global senior financial executives, 88% of respondents are increasingly concerned they are losing revenue to innovators.
+Many of these FinTech companies are in direct competition with banks and credit unions (or at least a part of their business).
+However, they bring with them innovative and cutting-edge digital banking ideas utilizing the latest technology and catering to the digital generation.
 In this way, these FinTech companies that are looking to disrupt the traditional banking model can actually offer great inspiration for already established institutions.

 Digital Banking Inspiration from FinTech Disruptors